Allegheny-Computer-Science-101-F2019/cs101-F2019-practical4-starter/README.md

 To do well on this assignment, you should also review Chapter 3 of the course textbook, paying close attention to Sections 3.1 and 3.6 and the source code on page 111.
-Note that the source code on page 111 does not provide an implementation of `BubbleSort`.
-However, it does furnish an implementation of a sorting algorithm that produces the same output as would a correct implementation of `BubbleSort`.
+Note that the source code on page 111 does not provide an implementation of `CaesarCipher`.
+However, it does furnish an implementation of a sorting algorithm that produces the same output as would a correct implementation of `CaesarCipher`.
 Please see the course instructor or one of the student technical leaders if you have questions about any of these reading assignments.